techidaily/site-windows11/source/_posts/optimizing-program-use-in-windows-via-right-click-options.md

 ![The Troubleshoot compatibility option in the context menu on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/troubleshoot-compatibility-context-menu.jpg)

- Now you have one more way to[run the Program Compatibility Troubleshooter](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) .
+ Now you have one more way to [run the Program Compatibility Troubleshooter](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) .

 ## Run the Program Compatibility Troubleshooter Easily